 During digestion, food is broken down into proteins, fats, and carbohydrates.
 Carbohydrates are then turned into glucose, which is the body’s main source of fuel.
 For glucose to properly transfer into the bloodstream and produce energy for the body, cells of the pancreas must provide healthy amounts of insulin and the receptors on our cells must be able to recognize that insulin.

 In Type 1 diabetes there are no insulin-producing cells in the pancreas.
-In Type 2 diabetes the receptors are worn out and at the end stage, the pancreas does not produce insulin.
-Therefore, glucose builds up in the blood and wreaks havoc on the body causing damage to delicate tissues leading to complications.
+In Type 2 diabetes the insulin receptors are worn out, and at the end stage, the pancreas does not produce insulin.
+Therefore, glucose builds up in the blood and wreaks havoc on the body, causing damage to delicate tissues leading to complications.

 After stem cell therapy for diabetes, patients experience drops in their blood sugar levels and improvements in their diabetic symptoms.* Insulin requirements drop, as well as the need for other medications.
 There are new blood vessels and vascular growth factors, the immune system is strengthened, and there is an increase in pancreatic transcription factors.